Donald A. Wollheim

 Donald Allen Wollheim (October 1, 1914 – November 2, 1990) was an American science fiction editor, publisher, writer, and fan.
 As an author, he published under his own name as well as under pseudonyms, including David Grinnell, Martin Pearson, and Darrell G. Raynor.
 A founding member of the Futurians, he was a leading influence on science fiction development and fandom in the 20th-century United States.
 Ursula K. Le Guin called Wollheim "the tough, reliable editor of Ace Books, in the Late Pulpalignean Era, 1966 and '67", which is when he published her first two novels in Ace Double editions.

-Science fiction fan
+Profile

+Involvement in science fiction fandom

-The Encyclopedia of Science Fiction (first edition, 1979) calls Wollheim "one of the first and most vociferous SF fans."
+The 1979 first edition of The Encyclopedia of Science Fiction calls Wollheim "one of the first and most vociferous SF fans."
 He published numerous fanzines and co-edited the early Fanciful Tales of Time and Space.
 His importance to early fandom is chronicled in the 1974 book The Immortal Storm by Sam Moskowitz and in the 1977 book The Futurians by Damon Knight.

-Wollheim organized what was later deemed the first American science fiction convention, when a group from New York met with a group from Philadelphia on October 22, 1936 in Philadelphia.
+Wollheim organized an event later considered the first American science fiction convention, when a group from New York met with a group from Philadelphia on October 22, 1936, in Philadelphia.
 The modern Philcon convention claims descent from this event.
-Out of this meeting, plans were formed for regional and national meetings, including the first Worldcon.
+Out of this meeting, plans were formed for regional and national meetings, including the first-ever Worldcon.

 Wollheim was a member of the New York Science Fiction League, one of the clubs established by Hugo Gernsback to promote science fiction.
 When payment was not forthcoming for the first story he sold to Gernsback, Wollheim formed a group with several other authors, and successfully sued for payment.
 He was expelled from the Science Fiction League as "a disruptive influence" but was later reinstated.
 From the September 1935 issue of Gernsback's Wonder Stories:

 In 1937 Wollheim founded the Fantasy Amateur Press Association, whose first mailing (July 1937) included this statement from him: "There are many fans desiring to put out a voice who dare not, for fear of being obliged to keep it up, and for the worry and time taken by subscriptions and advertising.
 It is for them and for the fan who admits it is his hobby and not his business that we formed the FAPA."
 In 1938, with several friends, he formed the Futurians—arguably the best-known of the science fiction clubs.
 At one time or another, the membership included Isaac Asimov, Frederik Pohl, Cyril Kornbluth, James Blish, John Michel, Judith Merril, Robert A. W. Lowndes, Richard Wilson, Damon Knight, Virginia Kidd, and Larry T. Shaw.
 In 1943 Wollheim married fellow Futurian Elsie Balter (1910–1996).
 It proved to be a lasting marriage and publishing partnership.

 The Futurians became less fan-oriented and more professional after 1940.
 Its conferences and workshops focused on writing, editing, and publishing, with many of its members interested in all three.